-- 1. Where the application according to Article 5 of this Regulation concerns clinical trials with investigational medicinal products for human use containing or consisting of genetically modified organisms (GMOs) within the meaning of Article 2 of Directive 2001/18/EC of the European Parliament and of the Council, the sponsor shall submit an environmental risk assessment (ERA) in the EU portal (CTIS). - 2.
+- 1. Where the application according to Article 5 of this Regulation concerns clinical trials with investigational medicinal products for human use containing or consisting of genetically modified organisms (GMOs) within the meaning of Article 2 of Directive 2001/18/EC of the European Parliament and of the Council, the sponsor shall submit an environmental risk assessment (ERA) in the EU portal (CTIS) as part of the application. - 2.
 The ERA referred to in paragraph 1 shall be conducted in accordance with the principles set out in Annex II to Directive 2001/18/EC and the scientific guidelines developed by the Agency in coordination with the competent authorities of the Member States, established according to Directive 2001/18/EC for this purpose and the delegated act referred to in paragraph 8. - 3.
-Articles 6 to 11 of Directive 2001/18/EC shall not apply to investigational medicinal products for human use containing or consisting of genetically modified organisms. - 4.
-The Committee for Medicinal Products for Human Use (CHMP) shall assess the ERA referred to in paragraph 1 in the form of a scientific opinion.
-The CHMP shall submit its opinion to the competent authority of the Reporting Member State within 45 days from the validation date referred to in Article 5(3).
+Articles 6 to 11 of Directive 2001/18/EC shall not apply to investigational medicinal products for human use containing or consisting of genetically modified organisms.

+- 4. The Committee for Medicinal Products for Human Use (CHMP) referred to in Article 148 (revised Regulation No (EC) 726/2004] shall assess the ERA referred to in paragraph 1 in the form of a scientific opinion.
+The CHMP shall submit its opinion to the competent authority of the Reporting Member State within 45 38 days from the validation date referred to in Article 5(3).
 Where appropriate, the opinion shall include risk mitigation measures.
 The sponsor shall provide evidence to the Reporting Member State and the Member States Concerned that these measures will be implemented. - 5.
-The CHMP may request, with justified reasons, via the EU portal (CTIS) additional information from the sponsor regarding the assessment referred to in paragraph 1, which shall be provided only within the period referred to in paragraph 5. - 6.
-To obtain and review the additional information referred to in paragraph 6, the Agency may extend the period referred to in paragraph 5 by a maximum of 31 days.
+The CHMP may request, with justified reasons, via the EU portal (CTIS) additional information from the sponsor regarding the assessment referred to in paragraph 1, which shall be provided only within the period referred to in Article 6, paragraph 5. - 6.
+To obtain and review the additional information referred to in paragraph 65, the Agency may extend the period referred to in paragraph 5 by a maximum of 31 days.
 The sponsor shall submit the requested additional information within the period set by the Agency.
-Where the sponsor does not provide additional information within the
+Where the sponsor does not provide additional information within the period set by the Agency, the application referred to in paragraph 1 shall be deemed to have expired in all Member States concerned.
+The Agency shall inform the reporting

-- period set by the Agency, the application referred to in paragraph 1 shall be deemed to have expired in all Member States concerned. - 7.
-In case of first-in-class products or when a novel question arises during the assessment of the submitted ERA as referred to in paragraph 1, the Agency shall consult with bodies that Member States have set up in accordance with Directive 2001/18/EC or Directive 2009/41/EC of the European Parliament and of the Council.
-If a consultation is necessary, the technical dossier addressing in sufficient detail the information specified in Annex III to Directive 2001/18/EC should be included to support the ERA where appropriate. - 8.
-The Commission shall be empowered to adopt a delegated act in accordance with Article 89 to amend the Annexes to this Regulation in order to specify the procedure for the submission and the harmonized assessment of the ERA for investigational medicinal products containing or consisting of GMOs as set out in paragraphs 1 to 8.
+Member State via the CTIS and the Member States concerned about the extension of the period referred to in paragraph 5 in accordance with this paragraph as well as the period set for the sponsor to submit the requested information. - 7.
+In case of first-in-class products or when a novel question arises during the assessment of the submitted ERA as referred to in paragraph 1, the Agency shall, if necessary, consult with bodies that Member States have set up in accordance with Directive 2001/18/EC or Directive 2009/41/EC of the European Parliament and of the Council.
+If a consultation is necessary, the technical dossier addressing in sufficient detail the information specified in Annex III to Directive 2001/18/EC should be included to support the ERA where appropriate.

+8. The Commission shall be empowered to adopt a delegated act in accordance with Article 89 to amend the Annexes to this Regulation in order to specify the procedure for the submission and the harmonized assessment of the ERA for investigational medicinal products containing or consisting of GMOs as set out in paragraphs 1 to 8.